skyfjell/terraform-flux-install/README.md

 It is recommended to create `fluxcd` Custom Resource objects using the complementary Custom Resource modules, linked below.

+A typical workflow with these modules is to install `flux`, configure the initial `GitRepository` and `flux` `Kustomization` resources with the additional modules, then continue cluster configuration from that `Kustomization` repository.
+Though you may use these modules to manage your clusters `flux` configuration entirely from Terraform, or mix and match.

 ## But there's already a `flux` provider?

 This module resolves some consistency issues with out of spec properties in the flux manifests when appying via the `kubernetes` provider.
 It also performs the complete installation of the manifests.
+We do use the `flux` provider to pull manifests.

 ## Features